humanwhocodes/env/README.md

 // read a variable and throw an error if it doesn't exist const password = env.require("PASSWORD");
 ```

+## Developer Setup

+1. Fork the repository
+2. Clone your fork
+3. Run `npm install` to setup dependencies
+4. Run `npm test` to run tests

+**Note:** The `src/env.d.ts` file is automatically generated and should not be modified directly.
+If you modify `src/env.js` then `src/env.d.ts` will be generated using a precommit hook.

+## License

+BSD 3-Clause

 [npm]: https://npmjs.com/
 [yarn]: https://yarnpkg.com/